 The average person’s microbiome comprises trillions of bacteria.
 While the exact makeup of this microbiome is unique from person to person, the common denominator is diversity.
 Healthier people are known to have a more diverse range of bacterial strains in their microbiomes, while unhealthier individuals have less diversity and often more bacteria associated with various health concerns.

 The exact role of the microbiome still requires further study, but it is believed that the microbiome presents a whole host of potential benefits.
 The most direct of these benefits: metabolism and digestion.
 A healthy gut microbiome assists in the processes of breaking down food, absorbing nutrients, and even synthesizing certain essential vitamins.

 The gut microbiome’s potential effects extend beyond just the digestive system.
 It works with the immune system to protect against harmful bacteria and drive out invading bacteria.
-Some bacteria in the gut may help to fight off inflammation.
-Imbalanced gut bacteria may cause inflammation that can wear down the lining in the intestines, resulting in increased permeability or a leaky gut.

 The gut microbiome also has an intrinsic connection with the skin, sometimes referred to as the gut-skin axis.
 This axis suggests that the gut microbiome may act as a major regulator of skin health, potentially helping to prevent common disorders, including acne, psoriasis, and atopic dermatitis.